Is Turmeric Kojic Acid Soap Suitable for Oily, Dry, or Combination Skin?

 Treating your entire face the same way ignores your skin's different zones.

-Focus active time on oily areas; be gentler on dry areas.
+Focus active time on oily areas and be gentler on dry areas.
 Your face isn't uniform, so your routine shouldn't be either.

 Sensitive Skin Mistake: Starting Too Fast